 But, of course, my celiac son doesn’t want to go to sleepaway camp.
 Any sleepaway camp.
 He will gladly eat the s’mores though thankyouverymuch.

 There are, indeed, packaged gluten-free graham crackers.
 But they taste, well, as you’d expect them to taste.
 As way way way too many high-priced gluten-free packaged foods taste.
+Like sawdust.

 The dough rolls out really easily.
 Just be mindful not to roll it too thin (no less than 1/4-inch) or they will burn a bit in the oven, and then crumble.
 The dough should not be refrigerated at all, if you can help it.
 If you want to bake some of it later, then by all means refrigerate the dough (there’s an egg in it after all), and when you’re getting ready to use it let it sit out until it comes to room temperature.
 It won’t take too long.

 So let’s make like we’re at sleepaway camp, too (I never got to do that as a kid – did you?) and have s’more(s).
 Oooh!
 Or you could totally use these graham crackers to make our gluten-free no-bake brownies.
 Or cut them into rounds and make our gluten-free icebox cake.
 I could go on …